EPCCed/eidf-docs/docs/safe-haven-services/code-management-mirroring-service.md

 Once logged-in, you will be presented with a dashboard showing recent activity in your organization.
 In Gitea, an "organization" is analagous to a project group, and you will be automatically granted access to the organization matching your TRE project identifier.

+!!! danger
+    If you are part of multiple projects in the TRE, you will have multiple VM accounts and potentially multiple Gitea accounts.
+If this is the case, you must ensure that you only access the corresponding Gitea account for the project you are currently working in.
+Failing to follow this may be considered a breach by the IG team.

 ## Request a Repository

 To request the creation of a repository, contact your RC and let them know the desired name.